A Look Back On Glamour

 Here are some factoids to consider:

 Now that we know better, there are literally thousands of safe products and alternatives to the chemical-laden junk.
-There’s mobile apps dedicated to distinguishing how to avoid these toxins, and websites that sell safe products without the cancer-causing chemicals.
+There are mobile apps dedicated to distinguishing how to avoid these toxins, and websites that sell safe products without the cancer-causing chemicals.
 There are a MILLION reasons why you want to remove toxic chemicals from your beauty bag and replace those must-have favorites with safe products.
 I mean, why not?
 Good for you, good for the environment, good for future generations, good for beauty sales workers, and good for those on the production line!
 Don’t forget, supply always meets demand.
 So ultimately, good for everyone!

 So if any of those facts above are new to you, you’re probably freaking out.
 Right?
 Insert vomit emoji here.